Levantosina/ParkingSystem/README.md

 # Parking system

 ## Components:
-### Arduino UNO: This is the main microcontroller that controls the entire system.
+### Arduino MEGA: This is the main microcontroller that controls the entire system.
 It processes the input from sensors and controls the output devices.

 ### IR Proximity Sensor: These sensors are used to detect the presence of a car in a parking space.
 You might have placed them at strategic locations in your parking area.